STOIE/recipes/recipes/chicken_satay/README.md

 #### Ingredients

-* 1 cup fresh-tasting dry roasted peanuts (unsalted)
+* 1 cup fresh-tasting dry roasted peanuts (if unsalted add 1 teaspoon of salt to the recipe else skip it)
 * 2/3 cup water
 * 4 cloves garlic (minced)
 * 1 large onion sliced into big wedges